Easy Pumpkin Dump Cake Recipe

 Next, add the eggs.

-The seasonings go in to the mixture next.
+The seasonings go into the mixture next.

 I used cinnamon, ginger, nutmeg, and cloves for the recipe, but you can also use some pumpkin pie spice if that’s what you have on hand.

-I really like the flavors of each of these seasonings, so that’s what I like to add to the cake.
+I really like the fall flavors of each of these seasonings, so that’s what I like to add to the cake.

 Pour the mixed ingredients into a greased 9″ x 13″ casserole dish.

 The mixture will be very liquidy, like a pumpkin pie–that’s basically what you’re baking on the bottom half of the cake.
+It will have the consistency of pumpkin pie.

 In another bowl, mix the chopped pecans and the dry cake mix together.